MathieuNls/bianca/bianca.md

 The remaining of this paper is organized as follows.
 In section \ref{sec:relwork}, we present works related to ours.
 Sections \ref{sec:bianca} and  \ref{sec:exp} present the BIANCA approach and its validation, respectively.
-Then, Sections \ref{sec:threats} and \ref{sec:conclusion} assess the threats to validity and present a conclusion accompanied with future work, respectively.
+Then, Sections \ref{sec:threats}, \ref{sec:conclusion} and, \ref{sec:discuss} assess the threats to validity, present the key lessons learned and, a conclusion accompanied with future work, respectively.

 # Related Work {#sec:relwork}

 Predicting crashes, faults, and bugs is very popular research area.
 The main goal of existing studies is to save on manpower when dealing with bugs and crashes.
 There are two distinct trends in crash, fault and bug prediction: History analysis and current version analysis.